On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Numerical experiments

-It should be noted that in figures \ref{f2}--\ref{f8} we chose the computational domain $[z_{min}, z_{max}]$ to be wider than the interval where the step-like amplitude deviates from zero, which made the solution noticeably better.
-However from figures \ref{f5}--\ref{f8} it is clear that step-like initial profiles may still not be suitable for the reconstruction.
+It should be noted that in Fig.\ref{f2} and \ref{f3} we chose computational domain $[z_{min}, z_{max}]$ to be wider than the interval where the step-like amplitude deviates from zero, which made the solutions noticeably better.
+However, from Fig.\ref{f2} and \ref{f3} it is also clear that step-like initial profiles may still not be entirely suitable for the reconstruction.

-From figures \ref{f4}, \ref{f6} and \ref{f8} it follows that function $D(\tau)$ may have a minimum at some value of $\delta$ when the value of $\tau$ is fixed.
-To elucidate this further we plotted in figure \ref{f9} difference $D$ as function of deviation $\delta$ for the case when $\alpha=1+\delta$.
-It can be seen that there is indeed an optimal value of the deviation for smooth model amplitudes (parabolic and Gaussian), which provides the best approximation.
-However this is not true for the step-like profile where solution continues to improve as $\delta$ increases.
+From Fig.\ref{f3} (left) it also follows that function $D(\alpha)$ may have a minimum at some value of $\alpha$ when the value of $\tau$ is fixed.
+As it can be observed in Fig.\ref{f3} (right) there is indeed an optimal value of $\alpha$ for smooth model amplitudes (parabolic and Gaussian), which provides the best approximation.
+Nevertheless, this is not true for the step-like profile, where the goodness of solutions continues to improve as $\alpha$ increases.

-Finally, figure \ref{f10} shows the influence of the selection of integration interval $[x_{min},x_{max}]$ (see Appendix \ref{ap1}) on the solution quality.
+Finally, Fig.\ref{f5} shows the influence of the selection of integration interval $[x_{min},x_{max}]$ on the solution quality.
 It can be seen that as upper limit $x_{max}$ decreases the deviation $D$ progressively increases until it reaches unity when the upper limit crosses the core part of the image.
-From figure \ref{f10} it is also clear that the integration interval must include not only the image core but the tails especially for step-like initial amplitudes.
+Thus, from Fig.\ref{f5} it is also clear that the integration interval must include not only the image core but its tail as well, especially for step-like initial amplitudes.